 September 24, 2011

-Prosecutor Manuela Comodi wraps up the prosecution summary by attacking the independent experts who questions the DNA evidence, calling their review "embarrassing, inappropriate and presented in a hostile way."
+Prosecutor Manuela Comodi wraps up the prosecution summary by attacking the independent experts who question the DNA evidence, calling their review "embarrassing, inappropriate and presented in a hostile way."
 She calls for Knox and Sollecito's sentences to be increased to life.

 September 26, 2011

 Lawyers for the civil parties to the case, including Kercher's family and falsely accused bar owner Lumumba, present their final statements.
 Kercher family lawyer Francesco Maresca presents the jury with photos of the murder victim's body that "show you the pain of Meredith."
 Knox avoids looking at the photos.
-Lumumba's lawyer Carlo Pacelli accuses Knox of having two sides one of which is "angelic, good, compassionate" and the other "Lucifer-like, demonic, Satanic."
+Lumumba's lawyer, Carlo Pacelli, accuses Knox of having two sides one of which is "angelic, good, compassionate" and the other "Lucifer-like, demonic, satanic."

 September 27, 2011

-Sollecito's lawyer Giulia Bongiorno attacks media portrayals of Knox as a femme fatale, comparing her to the cartoon character Jessica Rabbit, who protests, "I'm not bad, I'm just drawn that way," in the movie "Who Framed Roger Rabbit?"
+Sollecito lawyer Giulia Bongiorno attacks media portrayals of Knox as a femme fatale, comparing her to the cartoon character Jessica Rabbit, who protests, "I'm not bad, I'm just drawn that way," in the movie "Who Framed Roger Rabbit?"
 She says there is no physical evidence placing Knox and Sollecito at the scene of the crime, attacks the credibility of DNA evidence and says Knox's statements to police the night of the murder should be discounted because of hostile questioning by police.